pluralonline/plural-nodejs-sdk/README.md

-Using the instance of the SDK we created above we will call the `.fetch()` method on the `payment` interface for fetching an order details with the provided transaction id and transaction type.
+Using the instance of the SDK we created above we will call the `.fetch()` method on the `payment` interface for fetching an order details with the provided transaction ID and transaction type.
 It takes the following positional arguments

 1. Transaction ID
 2. Transaction Type